AjilJagadeesh7/kairos/README.md

 npm run dev
 ```

 Open `http://localhost:5173`, click **Set up vault**, and pick a local folder.
-All notes are saved as plain `.md` files in that folder.
+Notes are saved as plain `.md` files — readable by any text editor.

 ### Desktop (Tauri)